White Bird in a Blizzard: Cast

+Production

+The casting of Woodley, Green, Fernandez and Sidibe was initially announced in November 2012.
+The additional castings of Bassett and Dickey were announced later that same month.

+While promoting the film in interviews, Woodley defended her nude scenes, stating that they were “very truthful.”

 Reception

 Box office

-The film opened in the United States in a limited release on October 24, 2014 in 4 theaters and grossed $6,302 with an average of $1,576 per theater and ranking #80 at the box office.
+The film opened in the United States in a limited release on October 24, 2014 in 4 theaters and grossed $6,302 with an average of $1,576 per theater and ranked #80 at the box office.
 After 7 weeks in theaters the film earned $33,821 domestically and $344,479 internationally for a total of $378,300.

 Critical response

 On Rotten Tomatoes, a review aggregator, the film has a score of 55% based on 92 reviews, with an average rating of 5.6/10.
 The critical consensus states: "Part suburban thriller, part sexual awakening drama – and fully convincing as neither – White Bird in a Blizzard rests a little too heavily on Shailene Woodley's typically superlative work."
-The film also has a score of 51 out of 100 on Metacritic based on 27 critics, indicating "mixed or average reviews".
+The film also has a score of 51 out of 100 on Metacritic based on 27 critics, indicating "mixed or average reviews."

-Pop Insomniacs said, "We've seen versions of this story several times, but never quite mangled together like this before, which is precisely why I was so captivated, uncomfortable and surprised by this movie".
+Pop Insomniacs said, "We've seen versions of this story several times, but never quite mangled together like this before, which is precisely why I was so captivated, uncomfortable and surprised by this movie."
 Kansas City Star reporter Jocelyn Noveck said, "It all comes down to a doozy of a plot twist, and it's enjoyably shocking.
-But at the end you're still left shaking your head, feeling lost, wishing there was something tangible to hold on to — perhaps a bit like being trapped in a snow globe...
-Two stars out of four".
+But at the end you're still left shaking your head, feeling lost, wishing there was something tangible to hold on to — perhaps a bit like being trapped in a snow globe...Two stars out of four."
 Stereogum ranked the film's 80s pop- and shoegaze-heavy soundtrack as the 16th best soundtrack of 2014.